Thoughtful Analysis + Practical Innovation

 6. Go Live!

 This is it!
 The day that you start actually using your system for real work is called Go Live day.
 We’ll schedule the best time to install everything, do one last conversion of your existing data, and get you running on your new system.
+You may choose to switch over exclusively, or run your old and new systems in parallel for a little while.
 We’ll also deliver all the source code, database diagrams, etc. so that you have everything you need.

 7. Support & Enhancements